sanjaybasu/healthcare-ai-equity/index.md

 There are many physician commentators on AI in healthcare. **This textbook is different.**

-Most healthcare AI discussions focus on prompting ChatGPT or superficial applications of commercial tools. **This book goes far beyond.** Written by a practicing physician-data scientist who has:
+Most healthcare AI discussions focus on prompting foundational LLMs or superficial applications of commercial tools. **This book goes far beyond.** Written by a practicing physician-data scientist who has:

-- **Built, validated, and deployed** production AI systems serving hundreds of thousands of real patients
+- **Built, validated, and deployed** production AI systems serving hundreds of thousands of patients
 - **Published extensively** in top-tier medical and AI venues
 - **Implemented actual algorithms** from recent state-of-the-art papers, not just theoretical discussions